 In reply to the issuance of an infringement notice by the ABF I wrote three reports in total that not only explained the true situation in detail but also asked a number of questions seeking clarification.
-Those questions have never been addressed or answered.
+Those questions have never been addressed or answered pivotal in that decision making process.